robocomp/robocomp/README.md

     language Cpp;
     };

-Save the file and click in the upper bar in *RoboComp*
+Save the file and click in the upper bar in the *RoboComp* tab.
+Select *Generate Code*.
+After a little while the new source tree for your *MyFirstComp* component will be created.
+You can go back now to Yakuake and create a new tab.
+Then:

+    cd to robocomp root directory.
+    cd components/mycomponents/myfirstcomp
+    cmake .
+    make
+    cd bin
+    ./startMyFirsComp.sh

+and there is! your component is running.
+What!
+Dissapointed?
+Yeah, I know it does nothing, but it runs and it is yours!
+Now let's do some real programming.